Principal twistor models and asymptotic hyperk\"ahler metrics: Conical symplectic varieties with good triples

 \begin{remark} When $\lambda_{-1}=\lambda_1 = \mathrm{id}$, $j$ is actually a real structure.
 However, for convenience, we also refer to $j$ as a quaternionic structure on $X$ in this case. \end{remark}

 We now introduce the notion of a good triple on a conical symplectic variety.

-\begin{definition} Let $(X, \omega)$ be a conical symplectic variety with $\mathbb{C}^*$-action $\lambda$ and $j$ a quaternionic structure on $X$.
+\begin{definition} Let $(X, \omega)$ be a conical symplectic variety with $\mathbb{C}^*$-action $\lambda$, and let $j$ be a quaternionic structure on $X$.
 We call the triple $(\lambda, \omega, j)$ a \textit{good triple} on $X$ if they are pairwise compatible in the following sense:

 \end{definition}

 \begin{remark} We only consider the case where the weight of the $\mathbb{C}^*$-action on the symplectic $2$-form $\omega$ is $2$. \end{remark}

 \begin{remark} As will be shown later in Theorem~\ref{main thm: universality of PTM}, admitting a good triple is in fact a necessary condition for a conical symplectic variety to admit an algebraic hyperkähler cone metric.
 This geometric requirement motivates the above definition. \end{remark}